odradev/casper-trade/README.md

 ## CLI Tool

-The CasperSwap CLI provides easy deployment and interaction with contracts.
+The Casper Trade CLI provides easy deployment and interaction with contracts.
 See [CLI documentation](cli/README.md) for detailed usage.

 ### Basic Usage
 ```bash